Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Clue – it’s on the right, hiding above the word optical!

-In this example, there is an optical output and a coaxial connection above it – plus some other connections that don’t matter right now.
+In this example, there is an optical output and a coaxial connection above it – plus some other connections you don’t need to worry about right now.

 When connecting two devices, one device will have an optical output.
-This is the device sending the sound – like your TV, for example.
+This device sends the sound – like your TV, for example.

 The other will have an optical input.
-This is the device receiving the sound – like your amplifier.
+This device receives the sound – like your amplifier.

 In the picture above, the optical port has a protective ‘door’ that will move out of the way when you push the cable in.

-Some optical ports have a protective cap over the hole, which needs to be removed before you can plug in the cable.
-As is the case in the picture here with this optical digital audio out:
+Some optical ports have a protective cap over the hole, which you must remove before you plug in the cable.
+You can see an example of this below:

 Optical audio connection with protective cap

-When you remove the cap, you will see the bright red light inside the device.
+When you remove the cap, you will see a bright red light inside the device.

 An optical audio cable looks like this: